Come Over (Kenny Chesney song): Content

-Co-writer Josh Osborne said that when writing the song, he and the co-writers were composing melodies when co-writer Sam Hunt suggested to make it a "kind of desperate thing, like the guy is pleading with this girl to come over."
-Upon reaching the chorus, they decided to repeat the phrase "come over" five times to "[get] into the emotion of the situation."
+Co-writer Josh Osborne said that when writing the song, he and the co-writers were composing melodies when co-writer Sam Hunt suggested to make it a "kind of desperate thing, like the guy is pleading with this girl to come over".
+Upon reaching the chorus, they decided to repeat the phrase "come over" five times to "[get] into the emotion of the situation".

 Critical reception

-Billy Dukes of Taste of Country gave the song three and a half stars out of five, writing that "the songwriters show power in efficiency, yet the singer never really conveys the physical need for this woman that the repetition begs for."
-Matt Bjorke of Roughstock gave the song four stars out of five, saying that it "shows off a completely different side for Kenny Chesney and it manages to feel immediate and current in ways that 'Feel Like a Rock Star' didn't."
+Billy Dukes of Taste of Country gave the song three and a half stars out of five, writing that "the songwriters show power in efficiency, yet the singer never really conveys the physical need for this woman that the repetition begs for".
+Matt Bjorke of Roughstock gave the song four stars out of five, saying that it "shows off a completely different side for Kenny Chesney and it manages to feel immediate and current in ways that 'Feel Like a Rock Star' didn't".

 Music video

-The music video was directed by Shaun Silva and premiered in June 2012.
+The music video was directed by Shaun Silva and premiered in June 5, 2012 on Great American Country.
 The music video alternates between scenes featuring Chesney and scenes featuring Courtney McCann.
 It was filmed in Fort Lauderdale, Florida with some ocean scenes near Miami Beach, Florida.
-Chesney has described the music video as a "classy booty call."
+Chesney has described the music video as a "classy booty call".
 It is entirely in black-and-white, and features a cameo from his dog, Poncho, standing on a paddleboard alongside Chesney.